distro/packo/README.md

 Then modify the `PACKO_DATABASE` env variable and you're ready to use packo.

-At this point you should install `sandbox` which is a package developed by Gentoo devs.
+At this point you should install `sandbox` which is developed by Gentoo devs and `fakeroot` which is developed by Debian devs.

 Common problems
 ---------------